darshanpatel44/MediBuddy-AI/README.md

 ## What we learned 📚

-- **Voice is a powerful interface** — it lowers the barrier to data collection and enables richer insights, especially in clinical contexts.
+- **Voice is a powerful interface** , it lowers the barrier to data collection and enables richer insights, especially in clinical contexts.
 - **AI agents + human interfaces** can work in harmony.
 We built trust-first experiences by keeping the user in control (e.g., explicit consent before trial sharing).
-- **Convex is great for rapid prototyping** — real-time updates, integrated database, and strong typing helped us move fast once we were over the initial learning curve.
+- **Convex is great for rapid prototyping** :  real-time updates, integrated database, and strong typing helped us move fast once we were over the initial learning curve.
-- **Healthcare UX matters** — we focused on keeping flows intuitive, secure, and frictionless, especially for sensitive actions like consent and data sharing.
+- **Healthcare UX matters**, we focused on keeping flows intuitive, secure, and frictionless, especially for sensitive actions like consent and data sharing.

 ---
 ## What's next for MediBuddy 🔮

-- 🔗 **Integration with real clinical trial databases** like ClinicalTrials.gov to expand real-time matching
 - 🧬 **Custom agent logic** for more nuanced trial filtering (e.g., co-morbidities, stage-specific trials)
-- 📲 **Voice input from patients**, allowing them to describe concerns verbally
 - 🔐 **Biometric consent mechanisms** (e.g., voice or face verification)
 - 📈 **Doctor-side analytics dashboard** for trial recommendation insights
 - 🎁 **Token-based reward system** for trial participation and consent engagement
 - ☁️ Optional encrypted backup using IPFS for decentralized storage of summaries and transcripts

 ---
 ## The Impact 🌟

 With **MediBuddy**, we hope to:

-- **Make clinical trials more accessible** — especially for patients who never knew they qualified
+- **Make clinical trials more accessible** , especially for patients who never knew they qualified
-- **Reduce doctor workload** by enabling passive trial discovery
+- **Reduce doctor workload** by enabling passive trial discovery and transcription & summarization of the conversation.
 - **Push forward agent-based automation** in a space where trust and privacy are paramount

-We believe MediBuddy is not just a hackathon project — it's a real step toward bringing **AI-powered clinical access** into everyday care.
+ We believe MediBuddy is not just a hackathon project,  it's a real step toward bringing **AI-powered clinical access** into everyday care.